Collecting Hazardous Waste

 The mixing of various types of hazardous waste, such as asbestos with non hazardous material is prohibited.

 The act of disposing hazardous waste with non-hazardous waste at the same landfill site was banned in July, 2004.
 The Waste Acceptance Criteria (WAC) came into force on 16 July 2005, which mandates waste producers to guarantee their waste is compliant.

 A large amount of waste asbestos in Eastbourne is corrugated roofing.
 According to The Land Registry, more than half (55%) of all industrial & commercial properties in the UK contain a white asbestos cement roof with fibre content between 10-15%

 Dedicated Asbestos Experts

-With over 25 years knowledge, we securely and safely collect all types of toxic materials for customers in Thanet:
+With over 25 years knowledge, we securely and safely remove all kinds of toxic materials for customers in Eastbourne:

 - Corrugated Garage Roofs

 - Guttering, Fascias & Soffits

 - Acoustic & Decorative Ceiling Plasters